Total Recall.

 None of the caps had yet reached the copper layer of the tri-metal composition of the OEM bearings.

-They were getting close though, visibly wear had slowly been developing on the upper rod bearings.
+They were getting close though, visible wear had slowly been developing on the upper rod bearings.
 That is to be expected on these engines.
 The piston speeds are high, and the strokes are lengthy.

 We replaced the bearings with ACL standard size bearings that match the OEM clearances and tri-metal composition for about 400$ less.